Hausdorff measure and Fourier dimensions of limsup sets arising in weighted and multiplicative Diophantine approximation: Introduction

 \end{thm} \begin{rem} The univariable situation in item (1) was initially proved by Schmidt \cite{Sc60} for $n\ge 3$, and subsequently refined by Hussain and Yusupova \cite{HY14} for $n= 2$.
 For $n=1$, Gallagher \cite{Ga62} obtained the same result under the assumption similar to (2).
 For technical reasons (see Remark \ref{r:reasonmon}), unlike the most commonly used monotonicity assumption, we require a nearly monotonic condition, as outlined in (2). \end{rem}

 In analogy to Theorem \ref{t:conAB}, if the series in the above theorem converges, it is natural to consider the size of the set under consideration in terms of Hausdorff dimension/measure.
-The following statement is due to Rynne \cite{Ry98} ($n=1$) and subsequently generalized by Dickinson and Rynne \cite{RD00} ($n\ge 1$). \begin{thm}[{\cite{Ry98,RD00}}] Assume that for each $1\le j\le m$, there exists $0<\tau_j<\infty$ such that $\psi_j(\bq)=|\bq|^{-\tau_j}$, and that $\tau_1+\cdots+\tau_d>1$.
-Then,
+The following statement was first proved by Rynne \cite{Ry98} for the case $n = 1$, and later generalized by Dickinson and Rynne \cite{RD00} to all $n \ge 1$.
+For analogues of these results in various settings---including the $p$-adics, complex numbers, quaternions, and formal power series---we refer the reader to \cite{GHSW23}.